Unity (film)

 Unity is a 2015 American documentary film written, directed and produced by Shaun Monson, and the sequel to the 2005 film Earthlings.
 The film is narrated by one hundred actors, artists, athletes, authors, businessmen, entertainers, filmmakers, military personnel and musicians.
 The film was released worldwide on August 12, 2015.
-This is Ryan O'Neal's final film role before his retirement from acting in 2017 and his subsequent death in 2023.
+This is Ryan O'Neal's final film role before his retirement in 2017 and death in 2023.

 Premise

 The title "Unity signifies the intention of the content.
 It's not so much to entertain, like a pastime, but rather turn something "on" inside you that has been suppressed or forgotten by the mask that society or tradition puts upon us.
 But more than that the film also helps relate us to the mystery of existence, to all of existence, of which we are merely a part.